FELIX-GEORGE/WeatherPrediction_ML_Model/README.md

 # WeatherPrediction_ML_Model
 Machine learning has transformed weather prediction by efficiently analyzing vast datasets, identifying patterns, and uncovering subtle correlations in historical and real-time weather data.
-This technology enhances accuracy, enabling early warnings for extreme events like hurricanes.
+This technology enhances accuracy, enabling early warnings for extreme events like hurricanes.This is a simple beginner level machine learning project to predict only two outputs,or weather conditions that is whether it is a rainy day or sunny day.